“You know, I think Bricktop must have been a queen in a former life.”

 As she found success again, she also found religion, converting to Catholicism and making a vow of celibacy at fifty-one, saying “Lord, never let me be a foolish old woman.”

 For a while, she lived in Mexico City happily, but she never forgot her time in Paris.
 So in 1949, as soon as the war was over, she took the chance to return to her once beloved city.
-But the war had changed Paris, and upon her return, a friend told her “You won’t find Paris as it used to be,” They were not lying.
+But the war had changed Paris, and upon her return, when a friend told her “You won’t find Paris as it used to be,” They were not lying.
 Despite the warnings, Bricktop tried to recapture what she had all those years ago by opening Chez Bricktop’s again in 1950.
 Unfortunately, due to financial problems, it shut down within the year.
 It was then that she moved to Rome to try one more time to regain what she had back in the first Chez Bricktop.

 It was in Rome that Bricktop’s found its feet again and got back to the star-studded glory it had been known for in its first run in Paris.
 Celebrities like Frank Sinatra, Elizabeth Taylor, and Ava Gardner found their way to her club, and business picked up for a short time.
 But again, her success was fleeting, and when Disco found its way into popularity, she fell behind.
 In 1961, her club was forced to close, and she returned once again to America.